Channel shift: Prioritizing digital commerce

 We do know for certain that business as usual has been disrupted significantly, and in many cases, permanently.

 Yet, there is an opportunity to double down on digital commerce as customers rapidly change their shopping patterns and habits.
-As organizations adapt, their watchwords must be trust, relevance and convenience.
+As organisations adapt, their watchwords must be trust, relevance and convenience.

 As the situation unfolds, we will continuously update our materials, so please check back regularly.